-Cesar Millan, The Dog Whisperer's Most Controversial Topics
+Cesar Millan, The Dog Whisperer's Most Discussed Topics

 Cesar Millan is the host of the popular show The Dog Whisperer on the National Geographic Channel.
 Cesar Millan is a charismatic and very entertaining host, and he has made The Dog Whisperer into a big favorite amongst many dog owners.